 Why hasn’t Cambridge Analytica/SCL been mentioned by those investigating this in Congress?
 Could it be that GOP players may not have wanted Cambridge Analytica/SCL mentioned because they hoped to use their services in the future, and hoped to obtain Mercer money?

 When it is so obvious that the world knows our President may be compromised, we have to wonder why our leadership is doing so little, so late?

-Posted by Ann Diener on April 4, 2017, With 3013 Reads Filed under Government & Politics, Russia.
+Posted by Ann Diener on April 4, 2017, With 3042 Reads Filed under Government & Politics, Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.